Maestros23/FlavorsOnlineRestaurant/README.md

 HTML: Structure for the website's content.
-    CSS: Styling for a visually appealing interface.
+CSS: Styling for a visually appealing inte
 JavaScript: Interactivity and dynamic elements.